ImperialCollegeLondon/cdti_data_export/README.md

                     └── 1.dcm...
 ```

-You don't need all the sequence folders to be present, but they must contain the capitalised string `SE` or `STEAM` for identification.
+You don't need all the sequence folders to be present, but the folder names must start with the string `SE` or `STEAM` for identification of the sequence type.

 You also don't need to have repeat scans per subject, but you must have the same levels of hierarchy.